JoshGelua/GestaltOnline/README.md

 # Gestalt

 Welcome to the Gestalt repository!
-Gestalt is an MMORPG project built using the MonoGame framework.

-## Description
+## Overview

-Gestalt is an ambitious project aiming to create a rich and immersive MMORPG experience.
-With a focus on captivating gameplay, expansive world-building, and intricate character development, Gestalt aims to provide an engaging and dynamic gaming experience for players.
+Gestalt is an ambitious 2D top-down MMORPG set in a procedurally generated map inspired by tessellation.
+This collaborative and cooperative real-time strategy game offers a unique gaming experience for players.
+The project incorporates elements of fantasy, steampunk, and cyberpunk, creating a visually captivating world.

 ## Features

-- **Standalone Demo**: This repository contains an early standalone demo of the game, showcasing basic gameplay mechanics and visual elements.

-- **MonoGame Framework**: Gestalt is built using the MonoGame framework, an open-source framework for creating cross-platform games.
+- **Procedural Map Generation**: Explore a dynamically generated map, ensuring a unique experience for each playthrough.

+- **Collaborative Gameplay**: Engage in cooperative gameplay, fostering collaboration and strategic planning among players.

+- **Platform Compatibility**: Gestalt is being developed with two versions in mind.
+A full-featured PC version with console couch co-op compatibility and a limited-featured mobile version for iOS and Android platforms.

+- **AI-based Aspects**: Leverage the power of LLMs, such as OpenAI's GPT models, to enhance certain aspects of the game, providing an engaging and immersive gaming experience.

 ## Getting Started

-To run the standalone demo of Gestalt, follow these steps:
+To get started with Gestalt, please follow these steps:

 1. Clone this repository to your local machine.
-2. Open the project in your preferred IDE or text editor.
+2. Review the project documentation and setup instructions located in the `Documentation` folder for detailed information on building and running the game.
-3. Build the project to ensure all dependencies are resolved.
+3. Install the necessary dependencies as outlined in the documentation.
-4. Run the game and enjoy the early demo of Gestalt!
+4. Build and run the game according to the provided instructions.

 ## Contributing

-We welcome contributions to the Gestalt project!
-If you're interested in getting involved, please follow these steps:
+We welcome contributions to Gestalt!
+If you're interested in contributing to the project, please follow these guidelines:

 1. Fork the repository on GitHub.
 2. Create a new branch for your contributions.
+3. Make your changes, ensuring they align with the project's vision and goals.
+4. Test your changes thoroughly.
-3. Commit and push your changes to your forked repository.
+5. Commit and push your changes to your forked repository.
-4. Submit a pull request, detailing the changes you've made and the reasons behind them.
+6. Submit a pull request, providing a detailed description of your changes and the reasons behind them.

-Please ensure that your contributions align with the project's vision and goals.
-We appreciate your contributions and collaboration!
+Please note that contributions related to art and development are especially appreciated.
+If you're interested in contributing in these areas, please reach out to us at josh@gelua.ca with the subject line "Gestalt Contributing".

 ## License

-The Gestalt project is released under the [MIT License](LICENSE).
+Gestalt is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the codebase as permitted by the license.

 ## Contact

-For any inquiries or questions regarding the Gestalt project, please reach out to the project maintainer at josh@gelua.ca.
+For any inquiries or questions regarding Gestalt, please reach out to the project maintainer, Josh, at josh@gelua.ca.

+Thank you for your interest in Gestalt, and we look forward to your contributions and support!

 Happy gaming!